thanasisn/SDR_enhancement_LAP/article/article_doc.md

 the long-term variations of the AOD.
 As AERONET data start only in 2003, we used for the period 1994 -- 2005 estimates of changes in AOD at
-$340\,\text{nm}$ derived from a collocated Brewer spectrophotometer (Kazadzis et al. 2007) to calculate the change in
+$340\,\text{nm}$ derived from a collocated Brewer spectrophotometer (Kazadzis et al. 2007) to calculate the trend in
 $\text{GHI}_{\text{ref}}$ due to aerosols during this period.

 According to Kazadzis et al. (2007), in the period 1997 -- 2005 the mean